DimaZeland/Java-Software-Engineer/04-JDBC/redis-demo/README.md

 ## Redis Demo
-A demo project showing the basic functionality of working with the Redis database.
+The project showing the basic functionality of working with the Redis database.